sharktide/sharktide/README.md

 ### 🧩 Open Source Contributions

 - 🐍 **CPython**: Contributor to the official Python interpreter—helping improve the language that powers millions of developers.
 - 🧠 **GitHub Linguist**: Current maintainer of the official **LiveScript** grammar used across GitHub for syntax highlighting.
-[Merged in v9.2.0](https://github.com/github-linguist/linguist/pull/7377), replacing the deprecated grammar and modernizing LiveScript support.
+[Merged in v9.2.0](https://github.com/github-linguist/linguist/pull/7377), replacing the deprecated grammar and modernizing LiveScript support, I'm also a regular reviewer of issues and pull requests :)

 ---